Is Mullen Automotive Inc. (NASDAQ:MULN) an excellent stock to buy at the moment? - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Sep 22 when Michery David sold 750,000 shares for $0.40 per share.
 The transaction valued at 297,375 led to the insider holds 15,843,789 shares of the business.

 POPA CALIN sold 50,000 shares of MULN for $33,500 on Sep 08.
 The Pres.
 Mullen Automotive now owns 9,729 shares after completing the transaction at $0.67 per share.
 On Aug 26, another insider, NOVOA IGNACIO, who serves as the Director of the company, bought 2,500 shares for $0.67 each.
 As a result, the insider paid 1,675 and bolstered with 183,000 shares of the company.